 * In the Cocoa port, when Mini vMac is launched by dragging a disk onto the application icon, but there is also a disk1.dsk image, it now matches the behavior of other ports in mounting the dragged image after disk1.dsk instead of before.

-* In the Cocoa port, when import and exporting the text clipboard, Mini vMac was not translating the end of line format.
+* In the Cocoa port, when importing and exporting the text clipboard, Mini vMac was not translating the end of line format.

 * In the Cocoa port, when dragging the Mini vMac window around by its title bar, the emulated cursor position was incorrect.
 (The emulation continues running during the drag in this port.)

 * In the Cocoa port, if the mouse is moved over the dock, the cursor is made visible by the operating system, but if the mouse was then moved directly back into the Mini vMac window (and there was nothing in between), the system cursor was not made invisible again, so the system cursor and the cursor of the emulated Macintosh were drawn on top of each other.

 * In the Windows version of Mini vMac 3.4, the Mini vMac window is resizable.
 This happened when fixing a call to CreateWindowEx to stop using an invalid window style.
 The fix is now fixed by not including WS_THICKFRAME in the style.